feaselkl/Finding-Ghosts-in-Your-Data/README.md

 This code base includes a **completed** form of everything created over the course of _Finding Ghosts in Your Data_.
 If you wish to follow along with the book and create your own solution in line with mine, please read the next section.
 If you prefer instead simply to review my code and run it directly, read the following section.

 ## Play Along at Home
-If you wish to create your own solution, I recommend renaming the `app` folder to something like `app_complete`.
+If you wish to create your own solution, I recommend renaming the `app` folder in the `code\src` directory to something like `app_complete`.
 That way, you still have a completed version of the application to refer back against.
 Then, when following along with the book, you can create your own `app` folder.

 If you follow this practice and want to use a Docker-based solution, you should not need to modify the `Dockerfile` at all.
 If you are running things locally, kick off the API process with the following command: